pdhummel/rurik/README.md

 ### TODOs

 * Miscellaneous
+  * show leader name and description in other player Boat and Supply view.
   * fix deed card bonuses - scheme2cards, attackMinusScheme, moveAnywhere
   * retrieveAdvisor - for a player, handle 2 advisors with the same number in the same column
   * add leader special abilities